 According to The Humane Society, 62 percent of American households have at least one pet.
 Yet, an estimated 31 million Americans are allergic to animals, including up to 30 percent of those who have asthma.
 Here’s what you should know about pet allergies:

 Myth 1: It’s only pet hair that causes allergies to flare up.

 Not true.
 Pet hair is a nuisance and causes allergies, as it contains saliva or other pet proteins.
-Allergic reactions to pets are actually caused by pet proteins contained in pet dander, such as microscopic skin flakes, saliva & urine.
+Allergic reactions to pets are actually caused by pet proteins contained in pet dander, such as microscopic skin flakes, saliva, and urine.
 Overactive immune systems in those with allergies attack these otherwise harmless substances.

 Myth 2: Continuous exposure to animals will eventually desensitize you to them.

-Not true.
 Not only is this not true, but in some cases the opposite is true.
-If you have a confirmed allergy to animals, it usually will not get better through increasing exposure.
+If you have a confirmed allergy to animals, it usually will not get better through increased exposure.
 In fact, it may get worse.

 Myth 3: With the right pet breed, allergy problems go away.

 Not true.
 All cat or dog breeds produce dander.
 However, some breeds are believed to be better for allergy sufferers than other breeds.
 Typically the best breeds are those that shed the least fur and/or are the most frequently bathed.
 Also, smaller dogs produce less saliva than do bigger dogs.

 Myth 4: Small animals are not a problem for allergies.